Diane Meyer Simon: Early life and education

 Meyer was an only child, born in 1946 to a French father and a Swiss-French mother.
 Her father worked as a teacher, a United States Air Force pilot, and medical doctor.
 Her mother worked as a teacher and a nurse.

 Simon earned a B.A. in psychology at Butler University in 1968.

 She has worked as an administrator and political staffer for liberal Democratic Senator Birch Bayh of Indiana.

-She went to Moscow to attend an international environment conference and met with Mikhail Gorbachev.
-After this conference, she joined the GCI's Honorary Board.

 Simon also became Indianapolis's Woman of the Year in 1985.

 She moved to California in 1989.

+In August 1993, she went to Moscow to attend an international environment conference and met with Mikhail Gorbachev.
+After this conference, she joined the GCI's Honorary Board and founded Global Green USA as a U.S.-based affiliate of GCI.

 Personal life

 Meyer has been married twice.
 Her first husband was N. Stuart Grauel, the then-Deputy Secretary of State of Indiana.

 In 1981, Meyer married billionaire shopping mall developer Herbert Simon.
 They divorced in 2000.
 They have three children: